How the basking shark was given it’s name!

-There are a number of names for the basking shark around the Scottish and Irish coast with the sharks being very abundant here for centuries.
-With many islands the sea was the highway for transport and trade.
+There are many names for the basking shark around the Scottish and Irish coast with the sharks being very abundant here for centuries.
+With many islands, the sea was the highway for transport and trade.
 You see many castles next to the coast as whoever controlled the waterways then controlled the area.
 Fishing was also important through the ages to provide food.
-So as maritime people, our ancestors would have also lived along side the marine life.
+As maritime people, our ancestors would have also lived alongside marine life.
 Although we don’t have a large history, as much of it would have been before written accounts, names give clues to some of the stories.

-There are differences in the names within Scotland as there are many dialects and influences such as Gaelic and norse.
-Our own favourite is the Scots Gaelic, cearban, which is what our boats are called.
-As we move around the coast, pricker is an obscure sounding one from the NE coast and perhaps a Doric variant.
-In Shetland they have brigda, which would have Norse connections.
-Then there are others such as carfin, muldoan, hoe-mother and the more recent popular ones of sailfish and sunfish.
+There are differences in the names within Scotland as there are many dialects and influences such as Gaelic and Norse.
+Our favourite is the Scots Gaelic, cearban, which is what our boats are called.
+As we move around the coast, ‘pricker’ is an obscure-sounding one from the NE coast and perhaps a Doric variant.
+In Shetland, they have ‘brigda’, which would have Norse connections.
+Then there are others such as carfin, muldoan, hoe-mother, and the more recent popular ones of sailfish and sunfish.

-Sail-fish is a interesting one, it likely originated from the huge dorsal fin which can stick out of the water like a sail.
-The Irish also had a gaelic name for this which was Ainmhí Sheoi.
-This translated to beast with the sail.
-However it is not to be confused with the actual sailfish which is the fast fish with the long bill and very long connected dorsal fin.
+Sail-fish is an interesting one, it likely originated from the huge dorsal fin which can stick out of the water like a sail.
+The Irish also had a Gaelic name for this which was Ainmhí Sheoi.
+This translated to the beast with the sail.
+However, it is not to be confused with the actual sailfish which is the fast fish with a long bill and very long connected dorsal fin.

 We then get to name sunfish, which could be the connection to our modern common name.
 As the sunfish name is historical then there is no exact answer, but this is the widely accepted origin.

-In terms of basking shark behaviour, when weather is settled with calm sunny seas, it’s much easier to spot basking sharks at the surface.
+In terms of basking shark behaviour, when the weather is settled with calm sunny seas, it’s much easier to spot basking sharks at the surface.
 These conditions can also lead to very concentrated plankton making surface feeding much more efficient and desirable for the sharks.
-So you are much more likely to see them during these conditions.
+You are much more likely to see them during these conditions.

 This is not always the case and they do feed at varying depths depending on the conditions at the time.
-The early mariners may have connected the sharks increased presence, by spotting them more often during these conditions nd connected this with the sun and named them sunfish.
+The early mariners may have connected the shark’s increased presence, by spotting them more often during these conditions and connected this with the sun and named them sunfish.

-It's like putting 2+2 together and getting 5.
-There are some elements that are true but the end result isn't quite right.
-This then leads onto the most modern name ‘basking shark’.
+It’s like putting 2+2 together and getting 5.
+Some elements are true but the result isn’t quite right.
+This then leads to the most modern name ‘basking shark’.

-In 1769 Welsh Naturalist Thomas Pennant invented the new name ‘basking shark’ to remove confusion with the already named sunfish.
-He had also toured round Scotland (and witnessed a basking shark following at hunt at Lochranza in Arran (although this was 1772 after he had given the name).
-Although at this time ‘sunfish’ was more likely to be used in Wales rather in parts Scotland, which had the specific names above.
-In Irish Gaelic ‘liamhán gréine’ - means great fish of the sun.
+In 1769 Welsh Naturalist Thomas Pennant invented the new name ‘basking shark’ to remove confusion with the already-named sunfish.
+He had also toured around Scotland and witnessed a basking shark following a hunt at Lochranza in Arran (although this was 1772 after he had given the name).
+Although at this time ‘sunfish’ was more likely to be used in Wales rather than in parts of Scotland, which had the specific names above.
+In Irish Gaelic ‘liamhán gréine’ – means great fish of the sun.
 If translated at the time then they all have the same connotations.

 What we need to remember is that the basking shark name is an English common name and not applicable in other languages.
 Other countries have different common names for Cetorhinus maximus to give the shark it’s correct name.